What is domestic violence?

 The perpetrator may be out of jail a few hours after any arrest.
 Have someone stay with you or take your family to a friend’s home or domestic violence shelter.

 If you did not call the police at the time of the incident, you can later.
 Ask them to take a report and have charges filed.
 Generally, police reports go to your City or Prosecuting Attorney.
 They decide whether to file criminal charges.
-If they do not, you are entitled to written notice and info on how to ask that they file charges.
+If they do not, you are entitled to written notice and information on how to ask that they file charges.

 If the City or Prosecuting Attorney files charges, you probably have to go to court to testify.
 The Prosecuting or City Attorney does not represent you.
 They represent the State.
 Your part in the criminal case is as a witness for the State.